ilibarra/primer_design_covid19/README.md

 ----------------

 This Python workflow:
-1. Selects desirable primers for downstream selection in the COVID-19 genome.
+1. Selects desirable primers for experiments targeting in the COVID-19 genome.
 Unwanted specificity with other viral genomes is checked.
-2. Amplicon products obtained from primer pairs are checked for RNA secondary structure stability (reported as free energy of the MFE and Z-scores).
+2. Amplicon products obtained from primer pairs are checked for RNA secondary structure stability (reported as minimum free energy and Z-scores).

 ### Workflow steps
 1. Primers are scanned against COVID-19's GenBank entry (`--fastaid` to modify with custom fasta),